rhyeal/aws-rotate-iam-keys/README.template.md

 ```
 33 4 * * * /usr/bin/aws-rotate-iam-keys --profile default >/dev/null 2>&1 #rotate AWS keys daily
 ```

+Edit the profile for the job if necessary.
+Add further jobs if you need to invoke `aws-rotate-iam-keys` multiple times to rotate multiple profiles.

 Note: your version of cron might skip job invocations when the computer is asleep, so you may need to schedule the job to run at a time when your